The National Youth Orchestra: NYO Inspire

-NYO Inspire is an additional orchestra associated with NYO for 13-18 year olds at Grade 6 to Grade 8 level.
-Similarly to The National Youth Orchestra, NYO Inspire participate in concerts and residentials.
+NYO Inspire is a programme for 13-18 year olds at Grade 6 to Grade 8 level which has been running since 2014.
+Similarly to The National Youth Orchestra, NYO Inspire musicians participate in music-making activities, residentials and concerts.

-Applicants for NYO Inspire who face systematic disadvantages in accessing music education are prioritised in the admissions process.
-This includes going to state school or being home schooled, or coming from an ethnically diverse background (such as being black or asian).
-This enables youth with less access to orchestral opportunities to participate.
+The programme provides free musical opportunities to teenage musicians, primarily from state school, where there’s a lack of opportunity to progress in music.
+The programme is also open to musicians who face other systemic challenges to accessing musical opportunities.

+NYO Inspire musicians develop their skills on the programme through playing in their instrument groups and as part of a full orchestra.
+Some musicians also get the chance to experience touring as part of a full orchestra with performances in schools and youth clubs across the UK.

 NYO Open

-NYO Open events are outreach events run by NYO that are open to all teens.
-This includes NYO Open Side by Side, which are open rehearsals held at local venues that teens with instrument grades 3+ can join.
-In NYO Side by Side, The NYO musicians act as mentors and role models for the local musicians.
-Primary schools and secondary schools have also hosted NYO for open rehearsals.
-The National Youth Orchestra also provide a Free for Teens ticket offer at all of their concerts.
+NYO Open events are outreach events run by NYO that are open to teenagers of a wide range of musical ability.
+This includes Side by Side activities, which are open rehearsals held at local venues that teenagers with instrument grades 3+ can join.
+During NYO Side by Side, The NYO musicians act as mentors and role models for the local musicians.
+Primary schools and secondary schools have also hosted NYO for open rehearsals and concerts.
+The National Youth Orchestra also provide a Free for Teens ticket offer at their concerts.